-BGMN structure files (.str) are always opened in the currently shown project, regardless of the project name.
+BGMN structure files (\.str) are always opened in the currently shown project, regardless of the project name.

 - Open Graph File...(Ctrl+G) Opens a scan file in the graph page.
-If a control and/or results file with the same base name is found, Profex will open it, too. - Insert Scans...(Ctrl+l) Inserts scans from one or more graph files into an existing project.
+If a control and/or results file with the same base name is found, Profex will open it, too. - Insert Scans...(Ctrl+I) Inserts scans from one or more graph files into an existing project.
 The additional scans will only be displayed in the project's graph view.
 Other files, such as the control file, will not be modified.
 If no project is available, a new one will be created, based on the name of the first selected graph file.
-Inserted scans will be discarded when the project's graph file is reloaded, e.g. during a refinement. - Remove Scan...
+Inserted scans will be discarded when the project's graph file is reloaded, e. g. during a refinement. - Remove Scan...
 Removes the scan selected in the "Plot Options" window from the graph view.
 No other files will be modified.
-Removed scans will be restored when the project's graph file is reloaded, e.g. during a refinement. - Save (Ctrl+S) Saves the current file under the same file name.
+Removed scans will be restored when the project's graph file is reloaded, e. g. during a refinement. - Save (Ctrl+S) Saves the current file under the same file name.
 This function only works for text files. - Save file as...(Shift+Ctrl+S) Saves the current file under a new file name.
-A file dialog is shown to ask for the file name, location, and file format. - Save all text files in all projects Saves all modified text files (control and structure files) in all open projects.
-This function can be used after calling ",Edit \rightarrow Copy control file", because the newly created control files will only be created in text editors, but not yet saved to disk.
+A file dialog is shown to ask for the file name, location, and file format. - Save all text files in all projects (Ctrl+Alt+S) Saves all modified text files (control and structure files) in all open projects.
+This function can be used after calling "Edit → Copy control file", because the newly created control files will only be created in text editors, but not yet saved to disk.
 Calling this function will save them to disk all at once. - Recent Graph Files Shows a list of recently opened graph files. - Recent Text Files Shows a list of recently opened text files.
 For scan files, different output formats can be selected.
 Scans can be saved as raw data for further processing, or images. - Print (Ctrl+P) Prints the currently shown text or graph file.
-Printing options may differ depending on the platform and device driver. - Close Project (Ctrl+W) Closes the current project.
+Printing options may differ depending on the platform and device driver. - Print all Graphs (Shift+Ctrl+P) Prints the graphs of several open projects at once.
+A project selection dialog will be shown first.
+By default all open projects are selected.
+If the graphs are printed to a PDF file, one file containing all graphs will be created.

+- Export all Graphs to SVG Creates SVG (vector graphics) files of several projects.
+A project selection dialog will be shown first.
+By default all open projects are selected.
+Each graph will be saved to an individual SVG file. - Close Project (Ctrl+W) Closes the current project.
 If a refinement is running, a message will ask for confirmation before aborting the refinement. - Close All Projects Closes all open projects.
 If one or more refinements are in progress, a warning will be displayed and no project will be closed. - Import Structure File...
-Opens a dialog to convert CIF files (.cif) or ICDD XML files (.xml) to BGMN structure files (.str).
-See section 13 for more information.
+Opens a dialog to convert CIF files (\.cif) or ICDD XML files (\.xml) to BGMN structure files (\.str).
+See section 16.1 for more information.
 CIF files can be obtained from various databases.
-ICDD XML files can be exported from the ICDD PDF-4+ graphical user interface using ,,Save PDF card as...".
-See section 13 for more information. - Scan Batch Conversion...
+ICDD XML files can be exported from the ICDD PDF-4+ graphical user interface using "Save PDF card as...".
+See section 16.1 for more information. - Scan Batch Conversion...
 Opens a dialog for batch conversion of graph files.
 All currently opened project scans will be added to the batch list by default.
 More files can be added or deleted in the dialog.
-See section 12 for more information.

-Quit (Ctrl+Q) Quits the application.
+See section 18 for more information. - Quit (Ctrl+Q) Quits the application.

-5.6.2.
+21.2.
 Edit